Need Help? Give us a call.

 Depending upon what type of business you run, what products you sell, and the types of equipment you use, you may or may not be required to pay excise taxes for your business.
 Excise taxes most often apply to businesses with heavy fuel usage, but can also apply to such businesses as indoor tanning salons, manufacturers of archery equipment, and more.

+The next step to managing your business finances is understanding and getting a handle on your credit scores.
 Whether it’s a property or equipment lease, a business credit card, or a small business loan, at some point over the life of your business you’ll need access to credit.
-Your ability to qualify for business credit of any kind will be dependent upon your personal and business credit rating and history—and both scores are inherently tied to how well, or poorly, you’re managing finances for a small business.
+Your ability to qualify for business financing of any kind will be dependent upon your personal and business credit rating and history—and both scores are inherently tied to how well, or poorly, you’re managing your small business finances.

 As the business owner, your personal credit history has a huge impact on your business’s ability to qualify for credit products.
 Even if your business has great credit, lenders will look into your personal credit as a measure of your ability to pay back a business loan—and the higher your personal credit score is, the more and better loan products you’ll have available to you.